dakity/aws-ddns/README.md

 **AwsAccounts**

 This is an array that support running the tool against multiple AWS accounts.
-The recommendation is to create a dedicated IM role applying the least privilege principle with permissions to only do the records update.
+The recommendation is to create a dedicated IAM role applying the least privilege principle with permissions to only do the records update.

 - Name - is use as key to read the data.
 The recommendation is to use the domain name.
 - Credentials - an object containing the IAM role key and secret.